-APPENDIX I - LIBRARY TRUSTEE SELF-EVALUATION
+APPENDIX H - LIBRARY TRUSTEE SELF-EVALUATION

-How well did I do: Considerations (Standard) 5 4 3 2 1 Very Good Good Avg Fair Poor I - C Governance , ı 1 I know when my library was established.
+How well did I do: Considerations (Standard) 5 Very Good 4 Good 3 Avg 2 Fair 1 Poor I - G overnance 1 I know when my library was established.
 (I-A) 2 I know all other members of the Board.
 (I-B) 3 I know the library laws as they apply to my library.
 (I-C) 4 I am familiar with my library's current strategic plan.
 (I-D) 5 I arrive on time to library board meetings.
 6 I give a reasonable amount of time and thought to my job as a trustee.
 7 I ask questions and offer constructive feedback during board meetings.
 8 I have studied and I use for reference the Utah Public Library Trustee Manual.
 9 I have read The Library Trustee: A Practical Guide by Virginia G. Young.
 10 I am thoroughly familiar with the policies adopted by my board and I study and review before voting at board meetings.
-Funding / Finances 1 I 1 11 I am thoroughly familiar with the library's budget and the budget process.
+II - I funding / Finances 11 I am thoroughly familiar with the library's budget and the budget process.
 (II-A) 12 I am thoroughly familiar with the sources of library funds.
-(II-B) - 13 I am thoroughly familiar with the Maintenance of Effort from the local government.
-(II-C) 14 I know whether or not and in what manner my library can participate in the use of federal TTT funds. • Access & Services 1 I 1 15 I am thoroughly familiar with the library website and I use it frequently.
-(III-E) I visit my library frequently enough to be thoroughly familiar with the collections, programs 16 and services it offers.
+(II-B) 13 I am thoroughly familiar with the Maintenance of Effort from the local government.
+(II-C) 14 I know whether or not and in what manner my library can participate in the use of federal funds.
+Access & Services ı 15 I am thoroughly familiar with the library website and I use it frequently.
+(III-E) 16 I visit my library frequently enough to be thoroughly familiar with the collections, programs and services it offers.
 17 I use the library for my personal study and enjoyment, reading, listening, and viewing.
 18 I visit other libraries to inform myself of library practices.
 19 I support my library director in efforts to provide good library service.
-Personnel 20 I support my library director to pursue at least 20 hours of library-related training per year.
-20 (IV-D) 21 I regularly read one library journal or magazine.
+Personnel Т 1 20 I support my library director to pursue at least 20 hours of library-related training per year.
+(IV-D) 21 I regularly read one library journal or magazine.
 22 I attended at least one library conference.
-23 I know what services and assistance are available from the State Library to library boards V-1 Materials & Resources • 24 I am thoroughly familiar with the collection development policy.
-(V-B) VI - Technology • 25 I am thoroughly familiar with the internet and online access policy.
-(VI-A) VII - - Facilities • 26 I am thoroughly familiar with the library facilities and grounds.
-VIII - Marketing & Public Relations 27 I use every opportunity to inform civic groups and public officials of the services and needs of my library.
-(VIII-A) IX - Administration 28 I am thoroughly familiar with the Statistical Annual Report, the Community Library Enhance Fund report, and the Summer Reading Program Evaluation report.
+23 I know what services and assistance are available from the State Library to library boards V - N laterials & Resources 24 I am thoroughly familiar with the collection development policy.
+(V-B) VI - ' Гесhnology 25 I am thoroughly familiar with the internet and online access policy.
+(VI-A) VII - Facilities 26 I am thoroughly familiar with the library facilities and grounds. - Marketing & Public Relations 27 I use every opportunity to inform civic groups and public officials of the services and needs of my library.
+(VIII-A) Administration 1 28 I am thoroughly familiar with the Statistical Annual Report, the Community Library Enhance Fund report, and the Summer Reading Program Evaluation report.
 (IX-B) 29 I attended the New Board Member orientation.
-(IX-C) 30 I have read the books Strategic Planning for Results and Output Measures for Public Libraries: v A Manual of Standardized Procedures.
-L Advocacy 1 , ı 31 I know how my library measures up to State and National standards and I use that to advocate 20 for my library.
-(X-A) 32 I belong to a State or National library organization.
-(X-C2) - 33 I have frequent contact with my Senator and Representative in the State Legislature concerning library legislation.
-(X-C3)
+(IX-C) 30 I have read the books Strategic Planning for Results and Output Measures for Public Libraries: A Manual of Standardized Procedures.
+X - A dvocacy 31 I know how my library measures up to State and National standards and I use that to advocate 20 for my library.
+(X-A) I belong to a State or National library organization.
+(X-C2) 1 32 - 33 I have frequent contact with my Senator and Representative in the State Legislature concerning library legislation.
+(X-C3) Concerning notary registation.
+(A-Co) 1

-APPENDIX J - BOARD OF DIRECTORS SELF-EVALUATION
+APPENDIX I - BOARD OF DIRECTORS SELF-EVALUATION